telerik/reporting-docs/report-items/barcode/2d-barcodes/qr-code.md

 ## Settings

-The QR Code barcode provides a number of settings you can use to fine-tune its behavior.
+The QR Code barcode provides several settings you can use to fine-tune its behavior.

 ### Version